Code-Institute-Submissions/MeganRoberts-dev-dressage_club/README.md

 - As a new site user, I would like to simply navigate through the site, so that I can accsess the page I want quickly.
 - As a new site user, I would like to have clear content, so that I can read information easily and understand the site.
-- As a new site user, I would like to use an easy signup form, so that I can be assured I have signed up.
+- As a new site user, I would like to use an easy signup form, so that I can be assured I have signed up correctly.
-- As a new site user, I would like to view and use the site on my moible, tablet or desktop, so that I can have full access.
+- As a new site user, I would like to view and use the site on my moible, tablet or desktop, so that I can have full access to the site.

 ### Returning Site Users